feranmiabiodun/Absenteeism-Analysis/README.md

 My contributions to this project include:

-- Collaborating with a team of five individuals to conduct in-depth exploration into employee absenteeism.
+- Collaborating with a team of three individuals to conduct in-depth exploration into employee absenteeism.
 - Utilizing advanced DAX calculations within Power BI to refine and enrich the employee absenteeism datasets.
 - Creating and presenting a data story using Power BI dashboard visualizations.
 - Providing stakeholders with recommendations based on the valuable insights uncovered.